Barry Sheene: The Jet-Set lifestyle

-In 1975 while on crutches, Sheene met fashion-model-turned-glamour-model Stephanie McLean, who was Penthouse Pet of the Month for April 1970 and Pet of the Year in 1971, while they were working together on a photoshoot for Chrysler.
-She left her first husband for Sheene and after she had divorced, the couple married in 1984, having a son and a daughter.
+In 1975, while on crutches from his Daytona accident, Sheene met fashion-model-turned-glamour-model Stephanie McLean, who was Penthouse Pet of the Month for April 1970 and Pet of the Year in 1971, while they were working together on a photoshoot for Chrysler.
+He made tabloid news in Britain when McLean left her first husband for Sheene.
+They would marry in 1984 and had two children, Sidonie and Freddie.